Vyral/base-template/_drafts/is-listing-for-sale-by-owner-a-good-idea.md

 {% include youtube.html %}

-In today’s hot market, is hiring an agent really necessary?
-Actually yes, and today we’ll explain why.
+<center>In today’s hot market, is hiring an agent really necessary?
+Actually yes, and today we’ll explain why.</center>

 In a fantastic market like the one we’re in right now, why would someone need the help of a listing agent to sell their home?
 Actually, the truth is that a lot more goes into listing a home than simply sticking a sign in the yard and waiting for buyers to flock in.